Maps and charts: Visualizing Milton’s historic impact across Florida | KRDO

 By Amy O’Kruk, Matt Stiles, Renée Rigdon, Curt Merrill, Soph Warnes and Annette Choi, CNN

-With the storm now moving into the Atlantic Ocean, roughly 10 million residents remain under threat from dangerous coastal conditions through Friday.
+As the storm has moved into the Atlantic Ocean, roughly 10 million residents remain under threat from dangerous coastal conditions through Friday.
 The storm’s dramatic and rapid intensification set a record as the fastest-ever Atlantic hurricane to escalate from a tropical depression to Category 5 status in just over 48 hours, according to NASA.

 Milton’s sustained wind speeds peaked at 180 miles per hour on Monday, before dropping to around 120 mph when the storm made landfall near Siesta Key around 8:30 p.m.
 Wednesday — less than two weeks after Hurricane Helene made landfall in the state as a Category 4 storm.